robertokbr/go-barber-api/README.md

 ## 🕹 Features

 * Create User
-* Create Session
+* Create Session by E-mail and Password and get a JWT token
-* Create Appointment
+* Use Authenticated Routes
+* Create Appointments with ( User->Appointments ) relation one to many
 * Get Appointments
+* Upload Avatar
 * Update Avatar

 ## 🔧 Other configs